PERC Solar Cell Technology Guide

 How do PERC cells compare to traditional options?

-Monocrystalline and polycrystalline cells are standard silicon-based PV technologies.
-Both can use PERC cells, and these are known as mono PERC and poly PERC.
-Mono PERC offers the highest performance, while poly PERC is a cost-effective upgrade over traditional polycrystalline panels.
+PERC works as an upgrade layered onto both standard silicon cell types.
+Monocrystalline and polycrystalline cells with the PERC layer sell as mono PERC and poly PERC.
+Mono PERC delivers the highest performance, and poly PERC offers a cheaper efficiency upgrade over standard polycrystalline panels.

 Conventional monocrystalline and polycrystalline solar cell design

-• Front contact: Collects electrical currents produced in the cell
+• Front contact: Collects the electrical current the cell produces

-• N-type silicon layer: Top layer of the cell where sunlight enters
+• N-type silicon layer: Top layer where sunlight enters

 • P-type silicon layer: Bottom layer that completes the diode

-• Back contact: Closes the cell and collects electrical currents
+• Back contact: Closes the cell and collects current

 Mono PERC and poly PERC solar cell design

-• Dielectric Passivation Layer: A thin rear coating of aluminum oxide (Al₂O₃) or silicon nitride (SiNx) minimizes carrier recombination and enhances light trapping by reflecting unabsorbed photons.
+• Dielectric passivation layer: A thin rear coating of aluminum oxide or silicon nitride cuts carrier recombination and reflects unabsorbed photons back into the cell.

-• Laser Contact Openings (LCO): Precision laser ablation creates micro-openings in the passivation layer.
-This creates rear-side electrical contact without compromising insulation.
+• Laser contact openings (LCO): Precision laser ablation cuts micro-openings in the passivation layer, which creates rear electrical contact without breaking the insulation.

 How do PERC panels increase solar efficiency?

-• Rear surface passivation: PERC cells reduce electron recombination losses, increasing the amount of electrons that can contribute to energy creation.
+• Rear surface passivation: The passivation layer cuts electron recombination losses, so more electrons contribute to energy production.

-• Light trapping: The dielectric layer in PERC cells reflects infrared light that is lost in traditional panels.
-This gives photons in sunlight a second chance at stimulating electron activity.
+• Light trapping: The dielectric layer reflects infrared light that traditional panels lose, giving photons a second pass at stimulating electrons.

 Are PERC cells more expensive?

-Yes, PERC cells are typically more expensive than standard monocrystalline or polycrystalline cells.
-This is because they take more time and resources to manufacture.
+Yes, PERC cells cost more than standard monocrystalline or polycrystalline cells because they take more time and material to manufacture.

 Why use PERC PV modules?